Sitecore-Hackathon/2020-Palinka/README.md

 ### Installation

-Please install the related [package](sc.package/HackathonSite.zip) to a Clean Sitecore Instance.
+Please install the related [package](sc.package/HackathonSite-1.0.zip) to a Clean Sitecore Instance.
+Use Package Installation wizard
 The package contains every necessary files and sitecore items.

 ### Module List